cartierzhou/frank.lovecch.io/thoughts/_posts/2008-05-08-a-letter-to-the-uic-engineering-department.markdown

 quote: Just let me use my calculator.
 ---

-I had a couple weeks off between graduation and my entrance into a salaried position, and I spent it trying to formulate the beginning of a letter to the Engineering Department at UIC, for betterment of the program.
+_Four_ years ago, in the measly vacation weeks between college graduation and and my entrance into a salaried position, I spent a good deal of time trying to formulate a letter to the Engineering Department at [UIC](http://uic.org) **\[the one which graduated me\]**, in hopes of betterment of the program.
 My intial thoughts on (somewhat) completing it were correct; I withheld the letter until I had experienced the corporate world, and I plan to add and edit from my current perspective when the inspiration comes about.

 To the staff of the UIC College of Engineering,